From Motorcycling for Women: Beginner Bikes

 Examples of sport bikes you might consider:

 Kawasaki Ninja 250R: Ninja is practically synonymous with sport bike.
-This zippy little 250 has a liquid-cooled parallel-twin engine with 6-speed transmission and 36 horsepower.
+This zippy little 250 has a liquid-cooled parallel-twin engine Hyosunggt250_6with 6-speed transmission and 36 horsepower.

 Hyosung GT250R: This Korean company makes a slightly lower-cost competitor to the 250cc Ninja.
 With its 27 horsepower, 5-speed transmission, it was built with beginners in mind.